Hexagon/spotweb/README.md

 ### Development

-Start the project (in windows powershell):
+Start the project, pass your Entso-e api key in environment variable `API_TOKEN` (in windows powershell):

 ```
 $env:API_TOKEN="your-entsoe-api-token"; deno task dev
 ```

-This will watch the project directory and restart as necessary.
+#### Contributing

+Pull requests are very welcome!
+Please run `deno task precommit` before submitting a pr.
+This will make sure format, linting, types are up to standards, and tests pass.

+#### Dependency updates

 To update fresh framework using recommended method: